FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/user-creation.png" alt="Creating a user in FusionAuth." class="img-fluid" figure=false %}

-Then associate the new user with the nodebb application by creating a FusoinAuth user registration.
+Then associate the new user with the nodebb application by creating a FusionAuth user registration.
 Again, if you had the todo app FusionAuth application set up, you might add a user registration for that application as well.

 When you're done, the user edit screen should look like this:

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/adding-user-registration.png" alt="Associating a user with the nodebb application." class="img-fluid" figure=false %}

 Phew.
 We're all done with setting up our FusionAuth OIDC server.
-One final reminder that all these instructions are FusionAuth specific but your user identity amanagement system of choice should have analogous configuration options.
+One final reminder that all these instructions are FusionAuth specific but your user identity management system of choice should have analogous configuration options.

 Now, let's set up nodebb.